Photo by Elżbieta Piekacz

 I have significant experience working with:

-anxiety – depression – low self-esteem – social and communicational difficulties - self-harm – trauma – dissociation – anger and conflict – sibling illness – attachment disorders – behavioural problems – obsessive-compulsive presentations.
+anxiety – depression – low self-esteem – social communicational difficulties - self-harm – trauma – dissociation – anger and conflict – sibling illness – attachment disorders – behavioural problems – obsessive-compulsive presentations.

 My practice is informed by current research in neuroscience, developmental psychology, and trauma studies.
 Depending on each client’s needs, I work flexibly and integratively — drawing on elements of play and art therapies including Jungian sandtray, somatic interventions, gestalt therapy, Internal Family Systems, psychoeducation, and tools from CBT/DBT (cognitive and dialectical behavioural therapy) where appropriate.